 1. Manage Your Finances

-Odds are if you’re working a side hustle, it may be because your primary source of income isn’t great.
+Odds are, if you’re working a side hustle, it may be because your primary source of income isn’t great.
 While that’s not a problem, you should have some money saved up and good credit before you attempt to start your own business.

 To get off the ground, you’ll probably need to take out some loans and might struggle to pay yourself for a while.
-Take time to build up savings that can last you a few months and look for ways to raise your credit score.
-The extra time you take to prep your finances can also help you map out your long term goals.
+Take time to build up savings that can last you a few months, and look for ways to raise your credit score.
+The extra time you take to prep your finances can also help you map out your long-term goals.
 A little preparation goes a long way.

 2. Know Your Field

-Every industry is different, but the best way to be successful is keeping up to date with trends in your field.
+Every industry is different, but the best way to be successful is to keep up to date with trends in your field.
 The better your grasp is on the market, the better your chance is of succeeding.
 Study other businesses that failed early, and see what mistakes they made.
 You’ll learn as much doing this as you would trying to copy previously successful models.